bzotto/picturedsk/README.md

 ![Palms on the screen](http://decaf.co/picturedsk_screen.png)

 ### Thanks

 The Apple GCR encoding algorithm was cribbed from [dsk2woz](https://github.com/TomHarte/dsk2woz) by Tom Harte.
 Some inspiration comes from Antoine Vignau's [graffidisk](http://www.brutaldeluxe.fr/products/apple2/graffidisk/).
 Thanks, of course, to John K. Morris, the prime mover behind the Applesauce project and a perennially helpful fellow.

+## How does it work?

+The WOZ image and Applesauce allows for the representation (and physical writing) of arbitrary nibble streams on arbitrary quarter-tracks.
+This program produces a custom WOZ disk image filled mostly with a "texture mapped" sampling of the input image.
+The disk image also contains a single valid, bootable track (outer track 0) which displays a version of that same image on-screen if you boot it.

+Track 0 has a valid boot sector, a small image loading program, and an encoding of the input image in the Apple HGR format.
+This fills up almost the whole track.
+The boot sector loads the track starting at $B000, and then jumps there.
+That next bit of code copies the image data (which starts at $B100) to the interleaved HGR memory for display, prints a text message, and then just infinite-loops.
+The bitmap displayed is smaller than full-screen, using constrained dimensions to allow its data to fit entirely within track 0.

+The rest of the tracks are created by using a "polar coordinate" system to "sample" the same input image at every relative nibble location around the track.
+The sampling both here and for the HGR version as above are done using greyscale luma threshold to transform 24-bit RGB to 1-bit monochrome.
+These tracks are specified to be written at every third quarter-track (rather than every fourth) to get a higher "resolution" in the flux image; since they're not valid data there is no data safety concern.